PacLII [Home] [Databases] [WorldLII] [Search] [Feedback] [Report an error] [F.A.Q.]

 11. Appeals against decisions of the Board

-Conduct of Surveys
+2. Conduct of disciplinary proceedings

 17. Duties of land surveyors